nest/nest-simulator/pynest/nest/lib/README.md

 2. Nodes are identified by their global IDs (GID) by default.

-3. GIDs are always written as lists, e.g. [0], [1,2]
+3. GIDs are always represented by a GIDCollection, e.g.
+   GIDCollection(metadata=None, model=iaf_psc_alpha, size=10, first=1, last=10)

-4. Commands that return a GID must return it as list of GID(s).
+4. Commands that return a GID must return it as GIDCollection.

 5. When possible, loops over nodes should be propagated down to the SLI level.
 This minimizes the number of Python<->SLI conversions and increases performance.
 Loops in SLI are also faster than in Python.

 6. If you have a *very* good reason, you may deviate from these guidelines.